-Central Connecticut State University alumna Beryl Piper returns for her eighth season as the head coach of Blue Devil women’s basketball.
-The 1987 graduate is the winningest women’s basketball coach of CCSU’s Division I era with 93 career victories.
-She has also led CCSU to three Northeast Conference Tournament Semifinals (2009, 2010, 2011) in her tenure.
-Piper enters 2014-15 with a career record of 93-115 in seven seasons.
+Central Connecticut State University alumna Beryl Piper returns for her ninth season as the head coach of Blue Devil women’s basketball.
+The 1987 graduate is the winningest women’s basketball coach of CCSU’s Division I era with 112 career victories.
+She has also led CCSU to four Northeast Conference Tournament Semifinals (2009, 2010, 2011, 2015) and two WNIT post-season appearances (2009, 2015) in her tenure.
+Piper enters 2015-16 with a career record of 112-128 over eight seasons.

-Last season, the Blue Devils missed the postseason, but senior Jessica Babe capped her career by becoming the fourth Blue Devil to earn All-Northeast Conference honors during Piper's tenure.
+The Blue Devils missed the post-season in 2013-14, but senior Jessica Babe capped her career by becoming the fourth Blue Devil to earn All-Northeast Conference honors during Piper's tenure.
 Babe was a Second Team All-NEC and NEC All-Defensive Team selection following her senior season.
 Babe was also a CoSida Academic All-District First Team selection in 2014.

 In 2012-13, Piper led the Blue Devils to the NEC Tournament for the fourth time in her career.
 CCSU tied for fourth in the conference standings and entered the eight-team field as the #5 seed.
 Following the season, Jaclyn Babe was named First Team All-NEC and was a CoSida Academic All-District First Team selection.
 Babe became the first player under Piper to earn first team honors from the NEC.
 The Blue Devils finished the season with 16 victories, the fifth highest season total in CCSU's Division I history.

-The 2011-12 season, the fifth under Piper, the Blue Devils finished 13-16.
+In the 2011-12 season, the fifth under Piper, the Blue Devils finished 13-16.
 The 13 wins marked the fourth consecutive double-digit victory season for the Blue Devils and helped the team to the best four-year record in program history.
-During the season, then junior Jaclyn Babe scored 446 points and earned second team All-NEC honors.
-Her classmate, Kirsten Daamen became the Blue Devils' career leader in blocked shots and by seasons end she had run her total to 140.
+During the season, junior Jaclyn Babe scored 446 points and earned second team All-NEC honors.
+Her classmate, Kirsten Daamen, became the Blue Devils' career leader in blocked shots and by seasons end she had run her total to 140 blocks.

-Piper led the Blue Devils to 19 wins in 2010-11.
-That is the highest win-total for the program since joining the Northeast Conference for the 1997-98 season.
+Piper led the Blue Devils to 19 wins in 2010-11, which was the highest win-total for the program since joining the Northeast Conference for the 1997-98 season.
 Piper also led her team to 11 conference victories and the third NEC Tournament victory of her career.
 By reaching the NEC Tournament, the Blue Devils set a new program best by making the postseason three straight years.

 The Blue Devils won 12 games in 2009-10, including eight conference games and earned the sixth seed in the Northeast Conference Tournament.
 It was the Blue Devils second consecutive NEC Tournament berth.
 Piper's squad upset third seeded Sacred Heart 63-51 to advance to the semifinals before falling to Long Island University 61-55.
 Central's back-to-back tournament berths were the first since 2004-05 and 2005-06.